wikimedia/mediawiki-extensions-WikiSEO/README.md

 **tags related to Twitter Cards (see OpenGraph Tags)**
 * twitter_site
-  * If you did not set a global site name through $wgTwitterSiteHandle, you can set a site handle per page.
+  * If you did not set a global site name through `$wgTwitterSiteHandle`, you can set a site handle per page.
 If a global site handle is set this key will be ignored.

-### Examples
+## Examples
-#### Adding static values
+### Adding static values
 ```
 {{#seo:
  |title=Your page title